 - They become itchy and are scratched

 Skin Tag Treatment

 Midwest Dermatology treats skin tags by removing them, if necessary.
 Depending upon the location and the size of the skin tag, your dermatologist will use one of the following methods:

 - Excision, in which the tag is cut off with a scalpel or small scissors.

 - Cryosurgery, where the tag is frozen and then removed.

 - Electrodessication, a procedure that uses a low electric current to burn and remove the skin tag.

-Even though skin tags are harmless, they should only be removed by a dermatologist.
+Even though skin tags are harmless, they should only be removed in the office of your dermatologist.
 This will prevent excessive bleeding and scarring.
 The removal of skin tags is generally considered a cosmetic procedure and not covered by insurance carriers.